Sudeva

-Statue of Sudeva at Wat Phra That Doi Kham.

-Sudeva (also known as Ruesi Vasuthep ฤๅษีวาสุเทพ, or Sudeva Ruesi พระสุเทวฤาษี) is a revered hermit and a central figure in the origin myths of northern Thailand, most notably the founding of the ancient Mon kingdom of Hariphunchai (modern-day Lamphun).
-He is a key protagonist in the legends surrounding the celebrated Queen Camadevi, the first ruler of Hariphunchai.
-The famed mountain, Doi Suthep, in Chiang Mai is widely believed to be named after him.
+Sudeva (also known as Ruesi Vasuthep; ฤๅษีวาสุเทพ) is a legendary hermit associated with the founding traditions of Hariphunchai, an ancient Mon kingdom in what is now Lamphun province, Thailand.
+In the legends of Hariphunchai, he is associated with Camadevi, who is traditionally regarded as the kingdom's first ruler.
+Doi Suthep, a mountain in Chiang Mai, is traditionally said to have been named after him.

 Legends

-According to the Camadevivamsa (Chronicles of Queen Camadevi) and other northern Thai chronicles, Ruesi Vasuthep was a powerful ascetic who practiced meditation in a cave on a mountain that would later bear his name, Doi Suthep.
-He possessed great spiritual power and foresight.
-The most prominent legend recounts that Ruesi Vasuthep, along with a fellow hermit, Sukantasu (สุกันตฤาษี), established the city of Hariphunchai in the Ping River valley around the 7th century CE.
-The chronicles state that they chose a suitable location and outlined the city's boundaries, often depicted as being in the shape of a conch shell, a sacred symbol in Hinduism.
+According to the Cāmadevivaṃsa (Chronicles of Queen Camadevi) and other northern Thai chronicles, Ruesi Vasuthep was an ascetic who practised meditation in a cave on the mountain now known as Doi Suthep.
+The best-known legend says that Ruesi Vasuthep and another hermit, Sukkhatanta (สุกกทันตฤาษี), founded the city of Hariphunchai in the Ping River valley around the 7th century CE.
+The chronicles say that they selected the site and marked out the city's boundaries, which were shaped like a conch shell, a symbol associated with Hinduism.

-Recognizing the need for a capable ruler to govern their newly founded city and establish a stable kingdom, Ruesi Vasuthep used his clairvoyance to identify a suitable candidate.
-His vision led him to the kingdom of Lavo (present-day Lopburi), where he found Princess Camadevi, a daughter of the King of Lavo, who was renowned for her wisdom, virtue, and devotion to Buddhism.
-In some versions of the tale, Ruesi Vasuthep had a more direct connection to the princess, having miraculously found her as an infant abandoned in a large lotus flower on the banks of the Ping River.
-He raised her until she came of age, but, being a hermit, he could not keep her with him permanently.
-He placed her on a raft and sent her downstream, along with a letter to the king of Lavo requesting that he take her in and raise her.
-The king honored the hermit's request and later arranged for her to marry his son.
+Ruesi Vasuthep then sought a ruler for the new city.
+Using his clairvoyance, he identified Princess Camadevi, the daughter of the King of Lavo (present-day Lopburi).
+In some versions of the legend, Vasuthep had earlier found the princess as an infant abandoned in a large lotus flower on the banks of the Ping River.
+He raised her until she grew older, but later placed her on a raft and sent her downstream with a letter to the king of Lavo, asking him to care for her.
+The king accepted the request and later arranged for her to marry his son.

 Statue of Sudeva at Wat Phra That Doi Suthep.

-Ruesi Vasuthep, either alone or with Sukantasu, traveled to Lavo to invite Princess Chamadevi to assume the throne of Hariphunchai.
-She accepted the invitation and traveled north with a large retinue of scholars, monks, and artisans.
-Her arrival marked the beginning of the Hariphunchai Kingdom and the establishment of a flourishing center of Mon culture and Theravada Buddhism in the region.
-Ruesi Vasuthep remained a spiritual advisor and protector of the new kingdom throughout Queen Chamadevi's reign.
+In another part of the legend, Ruesi Vasuthep, either alone or with Sukkhatanta, travelled to Lavo to invite Princess Camadevi to rule Hariphunchai.
+She accepted and travelled north with a retinue that included scholars, monks, and artisans.
+Her arrival is described as the beginning of the Hariphunchai Kingdom and the establishment of a centre of Mon culture and Theravada Buddhism in the region.
+Vasuthep is said to have remained a spiritual adviser and protector of the kingdom during her reign.